rabbitmq/rabbitmq-website/site/upgrade.md

 Changes between RabbitMQ versions are documented in the [change log](/changelog.html).

+Instead of a regular upgrade, you may consider a [blue-green deployment](blue-green-upgrade.html).
+It has the benefit of making the upgrade process safier at the cost of having to spawn an entire new RabbitMQ cluster.

 ## <a id="rabbitmq-version-compatibility" class="anchor" /> [RabbitMQ Version Compatibility](#rabbitmq-version-compatibility)

 When an upgrade jumps multiple release series (e.g. goes from `3.4.x` to `3.6.x`), it may be necessary to perform